No booking fees on the app

 London Liverpool Street to Cambridge train travel guide

-The train journey from London Liverpool Street to Cambridge combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from London Liverpool Street, you can get to Cambridge in just 1 hour 12 minutes, making it an ideal and convenient choice for travelling between them.
+Travelling by train from London Liverpool Street to Cambridge is efficient and offers a scenic and comfortable experience.
+With frequent departures from London Liverpool Street, you can reach Cambridge in just 1h 21m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking